OBD-II Port Not Working? Here’s How to Troubleshoot the Issue

 5. Damaged Wire Harness

-A short on the wire harness to the OBD-II port could cause the port not to communicate.
+A short on the wire harness to the OBD-II port could cause it not to communicate with your scanner.
 The OBD-II port has a positive and negative terminal.
 Check those with a multimeter for power.
-Your digital multimeter meter should read about 12 volts between the two terminals.
+Your digital multimeter should read about 12 volts between the two terminals.

-Another common issue that causes the OBD port to stop working is water damage or flood.
-In a flooded vehicle, water may intrude in the wire harness and cause short prevention, which causes ECU problems or blown fuse and power to the OBD-II port.
+Water damage or flooding is another common issue that causes the OBD port to stop working.
+In a flooded vehicle, water may find its way inside the wire harness, causing short prevention, which leads to ECU problems or blown fuses and reduced power to the OBD-II port.

 6. Fault Scanner

-Ok, so yes, the scanner may be faulty.
-If you suspect the scanner to be the issue, plug it into another vehicle to check if it works.
+Okay, so yes, the scanner may be faulty.
+If you doubt it is defective, plug it into another vehicle to check if it works.

-Sometimes the issue can be that the OBD-II scanner you are using does not support the communication protocol that your vehicle uses.
+Sometimes, the reason is that your OBD-II scanner does not support the communication protocol that your vehicle uses.
 Try reading the codes using a different scanner.

-Scanners and diagnostic tools come in all shapes and sizes, although all of them should work with any OBD-II-compliant car.
+Scanners and diagnostic tools come in all shapes and sizes, although all should work with any OBD-II-compliant car.
 Still, some devices will not work with particular makes or models.
-This is usually down to a diagnostic protocol, which may differ between manufacturers and model years.
-To avoid such situations, make sure that your scanner is compatible with your car.
+This is usually due to a diagnostic protocol, which may differ between manufacturers and model years.
+To prevent such cases, make sure that your scanner is compatible with your car.

-Like the OBD-II port, most diagnostic tools have a fuse that protects them from short circuits and electrical overloads.
-The most common situation in which it may blow is when the user plugs it into a damaged or wet port.
+Like the OBD-II port, most diagnostic tools have a fuse that protects them from short-circuiting and electrical overloads.
+The most common situation where it may blow is when the user plugs it into a damaged or wet port.
 In the case of a scanner that only powers on when connected to the car, determining if it is broken may be difficult.
 The easiest way of solving this dilemma is by plugging it into another vehicle.

 Conclusion

-You need a working OBD-II port to run a diagnostic and figure out what is wrong with the car.
-Plus, the OBD-II port must work to pass the state emission test (smog test).
+You need a working OBD-II port to run a diagnostic and determine what is wrong with the car.
+The port must also work to pass the state emission test (smog test).

-The two most common reasons an OBD2 port doesn’t work are a car battery voltage being too low or a blown fuse for the Data Link Connector (OBD2 port), cigarette outlet, or radio.
+The two most common reasons an OBD-II port doesn’t work are a car battery voltage being too low and an open fuse for the Data Link Connector (OBD2 port), cigarette outlet, or radio.

 Frequently Asked Questions